-- Windows 98/Me/2000 Right-click the My Computer icon on your Windows desktop background, then click Properties. - Windows 98/Me/2000 Click Start → Programs → Accessories → System Tools → System Information. - Windows NT 4.0 Click Start → Administrative Tools (Common) → Windows NT Diagnostics. - Windows XP Click Start → Control Panel → Performance and Maintenance → System. - Windows XP Click Start → All Programs → Accessories → System Tools → System Information.
+- Windows 2000 Right-click the My Computer icon on your Windows desktop background, then click Properties. - Windows 2000/XP Click Start → Programs (or All Programs) → Accessories → System Tools → System Information. - Windows XP Click Start → Settings → Control Panel → Performance and Maintenance → System (double-click). ( Depending on your configuration of Windows, this part of the step may not be necessary.)